ferpar/vega/README.md

     - Markup of the application

 ## Testing
-A minimal test was created, on the fontend/tests folder, though the main point of the architecture used in this exercise is to facilitate testing.
-In this instance they have been left out in order to speed up the exercise, ideally we would be starting with tests even before implementation.

-Pending to complete are tests for:
+Using a reactive state manager allowed for separating Business and Presentation Logic from the Markup Rendering.
+This enables easier testing of functionality.

+Test were created for core components
 - router
 - authentication
+and modules
 - portfolio module

 ## Lack of Eslint, husky, prettier
-This aspects where intentionally ignored in this exercise, if you need to check an example of this you may do so at [this other test](https://github.com/ferpar/inditext-tst)
+These aspects where intentionally ignored in this exercise, if you need to check an example of this you may do so at [this other test](https://github.com/ferpar/inditext-tst)

 ## In Retrospect
 This tech proof could've been yet another example of a Nextjs or Tanstack Router / Query frontend with tailwind styles and hooks.
 I decided to take a different approach and create an architecture based on observables instead.
-I have found this to be a far more scalable and maintainable variant, it also happens to be very performant.
+I have found this to be a far more scalable and maintainable variant, it also happens to be very performant by rerendering only the necessary components.

 But it also comes at a higher initial cost so I would only use it on applications with enough responsibility to justify it.
 Specially those which also need to work offline and sync when possible.